 Would you really like to know how to make a still?
-A DIY still certainly has its uses.
+Read and consider this DIY to purify your water.

 - 5 Gallon bucket

-- (1) Hot glue gun with high temperature hot glue sticks
+- Hot glue gun with high-temperature hot glue sticks

 - A stove or other consistent heat source (when using the still you need to keep whatever you are boiling at a very even temp)

 Step 1: Drill a 1/8-inch Hole on the Aluminum Pot